steveh250/MAF/README.md

 For version 4b11400 I worked on forcing the agent to load the RFP into the vector database but it didn't do a very good job at all of extracting the requirements from the vector database - it did a much better job when it seemed to just process the Docling markdown.
 Reverted back to a previous version and worked on ensuring the company information was stored in the vector database.

 ## Question Answering
-It became apparent, even after upgrading to the 14B model that the apporach of answering all the RFP requirements in one go by an agent wasn't going to work (maybe a fucntion of the # of parameters and context window of the smaller models).
-Took a different approach of using the model to extract the requirements and then process them one at a time (an approach I have had a lot of success with when manually responding to RFP's and Grant Requests using models).
+It became apparent, even after upgrading to the 14B model that the approach of answering all the RFP requirements in one go by an agent wasn't going to work (maybe a function of the context window size of the smaller models).
+Took a different approach of using the model to extract the requirements and then process them one at a time (an approach I have had a lot of success with when manually responding to RFP's and Grant Requests using models) - this improved the quality of the output dramatically and it also, as expected, took longer to generate a document as the model was being called for each JSON element (RFP requirement).

 ## Ollama truncating prompts
 Noticed this in the Ollama logs: 'Nov 02 22:57:57 ollama[1011]: time=2025-11-02T22:57:57.174Z level=WARN source=runner.go:159 msg="truncating input prompt" limit=4096 prompt=7268 keep=4 new=4096'